-SMEV P1 1262 Combined Hob and grill

-MIRCOWAVE

-MICROWAVE OVEN GENERAL USER INSTRUCTIONS

-ALWAYS REFER TO THE MICROWAVE OPERATING INSTRUCTIONS SUPPLIED WITH THE VEHICLE

-PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY
+Microwave oven general user instructions

+Always refer to the microwave operating instructions supplied with the vehicle

+Precautions to avoid possible exposure to excessive microwave energy c. if the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person (1) door broken (2) hinges and latches (broken or loosened), (3) door seals and sealing surfaces.

 - a.
 Do not attempt to operate this oven with the door open since open door operation can result in harmful exposure to microwave energy.
 It is important not to defeat or tamper with the safety interlocks. - b.
+Do not place any objects between the oven front face of the door or allow soil or cleaner residue to accumulate on sealing surfaces.

+MARNING:

+⚠ WARNING:

+d. it is hazardous for anyone other than a competent person to carry out a service or repair operation.

+⚠ WARNING:

+e. liquids or other foods must not be heated in sealed containers since they are liable to explode.

+MARNING:

-Do not place any objects between the oven front face of the door or allow soil or cleaner residue to accumulate on sealing surfaces. - c.
-WARNING if the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person (1) door broken (2) hinges and latches (broken or loosened), (3) door seals and sealing surfaces. - d.
-WARNING it is hazardous for anyone other than a competent person to carry out a service or repair operation. - e.
-WARNING liquids or other foods must not be heated in sealed containers since they are liable to explode. - f.
-WARNING only allow children to use the oven without supervision when adequate instruction has been given so that the child is able to use the oven in a safe way and understands the hazards of improper use. - g.
-WARNING when the appliance is operated in the combination mode, children should only use the oven under adult supervision due to the temperature generated. (if provided)
+f. only allow children to use the oven without supervision when adequate instruction has been given so that the child is able to use the oven in a safe way and understands the hazards of improper use.

-IMPORTANT SAFETY GUIDANCE
+⚠ WARNING:

+g. when the appliance is operated in the combination mode, children should only use the oven under adult supervision due to the temperature generated. (if provided)

+Important safety guidance

-WARNING: -To prevent fire, burns, electric shock and other warnings:
+⚠ WARNING: To prevent fire, burns, electric shock and other warnings.
 Listed below are, as with all appliances, certain rules to follow and safeguards to assure high performance from this oven: